ismaell/xen-tools/README.markdown

   Requires: perl(Data::Validate::Domain) <br>

 Most of them are delivered by distributions , thus this are only an question of allmost  <br>
-to use the native distro package tools (apt-get / yum / zypper / yast / rpm / ... ) within hook <br>
+to use the native distro package tools (apt-get / yum / zypper / yast / rpm / ... )  <br>
 If not found in distribution - use i.e http://www.rpmfind.net, http://www.debfind.de <br>
 Or install them via  perl CPAN . <br>